 Exhaust system Make sure there are no loose supports, cracks or holes.
 If the sound of the exhaust seems unusual or there is a smell of exhaust fumes, immediately have the exhaust system inspected by a NISSAN dealer.
-See the Exhaust gas (carbon monoxide)" in the "Starting and driving" section of this manual.
+See the carbon monoxide warning in the "Starting and driving" section of this manual.